On Maximum Differential Coloring of Planar Graphs: Labeling General Caterpillars

-{\bf Marking:} Start by placing all odd-numbered spine vertices in set $L_s$ and all even-numbered ones in $H_s$, assuming the spine vertices are numbered according to their position in the spine path.
-The legs of $v \in L_s$ are placed into $H_{\ell}$ and the legs of $v\in H_s$ into $L_{\ell}$.
-Now select {\em one} vertex to place into set $M$ by traversing the spine vertices $S = L_s \cup H_s$ from right to left.
-At each vertex $v_i \in S$ we temporarily ignore $v_i$ and its legs from their current sets and check if the following {\em balance condition} holds
+Start by placing all odd-numbered spine vertices in set $L_s$ and all even-numbered ones in $H_s$, assuming that the spine vertices are numbered according to their position in the spine path.
+The legs of a spine vertex $v \in L_s$ are placed into $H_{\ell}$ and the legs of a spine vertex $v\in H_s$ into $L_{\ell}$.
+Now, select one vertex to place into set $M$ by traversing the spine vertices $S = L_s \cup H_s$ from right to left.
+At each vertex $v_i \in S$ we temporarily ignore $v_i$ and its legs from their current sets and check if the following {\em balance condition} holds:

-Intuitively, when the balance condition holds the number of vertices which we will assign to low and high values are both less than $n/2$.
+Intuitively, when the balance condition holds the number of vertices which we will label with low and high values are both less than $n/2$.
 If the balance condition holds at $v_i \in S$, we place $v_i$ in set $M$.
-Otherwise we {\em flip} $v_i$ and its legs as follows: if $v_i$ is in set $L_s$ we move it into set $H_s$ and move its legs into $L_{\ell}$ else if $v_i$ is in set $H_s$ we move it into set $L_s$ and its legs into $H_{\ell}$.
+Otherwise, we {\em flip} $v_i$ and its legs as follows: if $v_i$ is in set $L_s$, then we move it into set $H_s$ and move its legs into $L_{\ell}$; else if $v_i$ is in set $H_s$, then we move it into set $L_s$ and its legs into $H_{\ell}$.